laurencetaylor/enviro-monitor-backend/README.md

 - Enviro+ environment sensor
 - PMS5003 particulate matter sensor

 These instructions are to be run on your Raspberry Pi provided the above hardware is configured correctly.
+Note: I am not a Python developer 🙂

 1. Clone this repository
 2. Install dependencies with `pip install -r requirements.txt`